AshishYesale7/Calander-Ai/src/updates-catalog.md

 The primary timeline and calendar views have been significantly upgraded for better usability and interactivity.

 - **Maximized Weekly Planner:** The daily timetable can now be expanded into a full-screen weekly planner.
 This view provides a comprehensive overview of the entire week.
+- **Interactive Drag-and-Drop**: Events in the planner can now be interactively moved and resized.
+  - **Drag to Move & Resize**: In both Day and Week views, you can now click and drag an event to change its time or drag the bottom handle to adjust its duration.
+  - **Visual Feedback**: During drag operations, a semi-transparent "ghost" preview of the event appears, showing its new position and size in real-time.
+  - **Sidebar Integration**: Tasks can be dragged from the sidebar directly onto the planner grid to create new events.
 - **Accurate Event Rendering:** The layout logic has been completely re-engineered to accurately position events in their correct time slots, with robust handling for overlapping events to prevent visual glitches.
 - **Sticky Headers & Scrolling:** The week view now features a "sticky" day header that stays visible while the user scrolls vertically through the 24-hour timeline, ensuring context is never lost.
-The vertical scrolling has also been fixed to be smooth and reliable.
 - **Interactive Event Popovers:** Hovering over any event in the day or week view now displays a detailed popover with the full event title, notes, and one-click buttons to either **Edit** or **Delete** the event, streamlining schedule management.
 - **All-Day Events Area:** A dedicated "All-day" section has been added to the top of the weekly planner, ensuring that all-day events are clearly visible and separated from the hourly schedule.
-- **Full-Width Time Indicator:** The visual line indicating the current time now correctly spans the entire width of the weekly view, including the hour labels, for better readability.

 ### 1.2.
 Plugin System & Extension Marketplace